Theranos To Shut Down As Investors In Blood-Testing Firm Lose $1 Billion

 — FORTUNE (@FortuneMagazine) September 5, 2018

 At one point, the biotech company received a valuation of $9 billion, but Wall Street Journal investigative reporter John Carreyrou found that the company’s claims of having new technology to radically change traditional medical testing that was cheaper and more efficient turned out to be lies.
 They claimed to need a small finger prick of blood as opposed to vials most traditional blood tests require.
-Carreyrou first exposed the details of his investigation into the claims in October 2015, and six months later a Federal Investigation began.
-One month after the Feds launched their probe, Holmes voided the results of two years of the startup’s blood tests.
+Carreyrou first exposed the details of his investigation into the claims in October 2015, and six months later a federal investigation began.
+One month after the feds launched their probe, Holmes voided the results of two years of the startup’s blood tests.

 In March, Holmes reached a settlement with the Securities and Exchange Commission related to its fraud charges, which further damaged Theranos and helped lead to its demise.
 Ultimately, the once highly sought after Silicon Valley biotech company owes Fortress Investment Group and others $60 million, and it hopes to settle for less so that the company’s remaining $5 million could be distributed among other creditors.